 I have to say that in the end, we were glad we made the effort to visit.
 It is rare to see an outdoor London Lido (with a dog beach), quite like it so we enjoyed the unique perspective and our afternoon there.
 If you are able to visit in the week, then that is probably best but if weekends are your only free time, then following our tips above should help you avoid some of the crowds.

-If we lived locally, we would certainly visit again but coming from South West London it took us a good hour to drive there so we would probably choose to spend that time driving to the coast next time.
-However, if you don’t drive, then it’s the only dog beach in London that’s open year round and you can visit on the tube (coming from Kings Cross St Pancras or Waterloo the journey would take approx. 1 hr and 20 minutes), so from that perspective one for the doggy ‘to visit’ list.
+If we lived locally, we would certainly visit again but coming from South West London it took us a good hour to drive there so we would probably choose to spend that time driving to some of the dog-friendly beaches on the coast next time.
+However, if you don’t drive, then it’s the only dog beach in London that’s open year-round and you can visit on the tube (coming from Kings Cross St Pancras or Waterloo the journey would take approx. 1 hr and 20 minutes), so from that perspective one for the doggy ‘to visit’ list.

 WE HOPE YOU FOUND OUR REVIEW OF RUISLIP LIDO DOG BEACH USEFUL!

 FOR MORE DOG-FRIENDLY INSPIRATION, CHECK OUT OUR OTHER DOG-FRIENDLY LONDON FEATURES.